 - Satellite/Digital TV: If you require these services.

 - TV Licence (depending on your circumstances).
 Find out more here.

 - Maintenance of White Goods: Enhanced properties have integrated appliances (e.g. washer/dryer, fridge/freezer, oven, hob and extractor).
 You will be responsible for the maintenance of these after their respective warranties expire.

 Access to Village Facilities.
 Whilst access to many of the Village facilities is covered by residents’ charges, membership of specific Village activity clubs and participation in Village entertainment and social outings are usually charged in relation to costs.

 4. Leaving the Village – Purchasers Only

 If you leave your purchased home, it will normally be purchased by The ExtraCare Charitable Trust which operates a waiting list of potential residents.
-The original purchase price of your home is guaranteed to be returned to you or your estate, minus a long term maintenance charge, an administration fee and any outstanding weekly charges.
+The original purchase price of your home is guaranteed to be returned to you or your estate, minus a Village Refurbishments charge, an administration fee and any outstanding weekly charges.
+The Village Refurbishments charge supports renewal and replacement of structural and other integral items in the building, as well as anticipated costs of upgrades and improvements to the Village.
 See an illustration of this charge.